UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 **When you see `____` in a coding exercise, replace it with what you assume to be the correct code.
 Run it and see if you obtain the desired output.
 Submit your code to validate if you were correct.**

 Tasks:
-- Read in the data from a text file name `pokemon.xlsx` and save it as `pokeman_df`.
+- Read in the data from the text file name `pokemon.xlsx` located in the `data` folder and save it as `pokemon_df`.
-- there is a sheet in the excel file named `pokemon` which is where the data is stored. .
+- there is a sheet in the excel file named `pokemon` which is where the data is stored.
 - Use the Pokemon column name as the index.
 - Display the first 10 rows.